Semialgebraic methods and generalized sum-product phenomena: Preliminaries on Logic and o-minimality

 \meno The logician's notion of a {\it structure} is a generalization of the notion of a field.
 In this paper, the main structures are $\RR$, $\CC$, and $(\RR, <)$.
 The method of this paper, modulo some missing ingredients, looks ready for generalization to some {\it expansions} of $\RR$ and $\CC$ (i.e., structures enriching $\RR$ and $\CC$); examples include the exponential field $(\RR, \text{exp})$ of real numbers and the expansion $\CC_{\text{an}}$ of $\CC$ obtained by adding restrictions of analytic functions to bounded closed disks.
 So the reader may want to keep such structures in mind as well; see Remark~\ref{Rem: Generalization remark} for further details.

-\meno The notion of {\it definable set} (always assumed to be with parameters) is the corresponding generalization of the notion of {\it algebraic set} (i.e., solution set of a system of polynomials equations in a field).
+\meno The notion of {\it definable set} (always assumed to be with parameters) is the corresponding generalization of the notion of {\it algebraic set} (i.e., solution set of a system of polynomial equations in a field).
 In a field $K$, definable sets include algebraic sets and also sets that can be obtained from these through finitely many applications of taking intersections, unions, complements, and projections to lower dimensions.
 For instance, the set is definable in $K$ as it is the projection of the algebraic subset of $K^4$ defined by the system $x = z^2+t^2, y =z^3+t^3$ onto the first two coordinates.
 By the above description, $K^2 \setminus X$ and the projection of $K^2 \setminus X$ onto the first coordinate are also definable.
-Definable sets are ``solution sets'' of first order formulas (which, in the case of fields, involve logical symbols like $\wedge, \vee, \neg, \exists, \forall$ on top of field-theoretic operations).
+Definable sets are ``solution sets'' of first-order formulas (which, in the case of fields, involve logical symbols like $\wedge, \vee, \neg, \exists, \forall$ on top of field-theoretic operations).
 For example, $X$ is the ``solution set'' of the first-order formula

 Definable sets in an ordered field $(K, <)$ can described similarly, but with the role of algebraic sets replaced by that of {\it semialgebraic sets} (i.e., solution sets of systems of polynomial inequalities).
 In fact, definability in $(\RR, <)$ and in $\RR$ are equivalent because for $a$ and $b$ in $\RR$, we have $a<b$ if and only if there is $c \in \RR \setminus\{0\}$ such that $a+c^2 =b$.
+For later use, a first-order formula is a first-order {\it statement} if all of its variables are attached to a quantifier $\exists$ or $\forall$.

 \meno The idea of definability extends to more complicated objects like functions, families of sets, groups, etc. In a structure with underlying set $K$, a function $f: X \to K^n$ with $X \subseteq K^m$ is {\bf definable} if the graph of $f$ is definable; in particular, this implies that $X$ and $\text{Image}(f)$ are definable.
 Still in the same structure, a family $(X_b)_{b\in Y}$ of subsets of $K^m$ is {\bf definable} if $Y$ is a definable subset of $K^n$ for some $n$, and the set $ X = \{(a,b) \in K^{m+n} : a \in X_b, b \in Y \}$ is definable.